wetryingtodorock/getblock-docs/en/rpc-service/btc/rest/btc_blockhashbyheight.md

 ---
-title: btc:blockhashbyheight \[GET\]
+title: blockhashbyheight - Bitcoin
-description: Given a height returns hash of block in best-block-chain at height
+description: Example code for the blockhashbyheight rest method. Сomplete guide on how to use blockhashbyheight rest in GetBlock.io Web3 documentation.
 ---

 ### Example